robertovicario/uninsubria-Blockchain/docs/articles/2_BFT.md

     \end{cases}
     $$

-    where $r$ is the current round number.
+    Where $r$ is the current round number.
 3. **Precommit:** If a validator observes prevotes for the same block hash from at least $\frac{2n}{3}$ validators, it broadcasts a precommit message:

     $$